open-source-firmware/flat-image-tree/source/chapter2-source-file-format.rst

 loadables
-    Unit name containing a list of additional binaries to be loaded at their given locations.  "loadables" is a comma-separated list of strings.
-U-Boot will load each binary at its given start-address and may optionally invoke additional post-processing steps on this binary based on its component image node type.
+    Unit name containing a list of additional binaries to be loaded at their given locations.  "loadables" is a comma-separated list of strings. :index:`U-Boot` will load each binary at its given start-address and may optionally invoke additional post-processing steps on this binary based on its component image node type.

 script
-    The image to use when loading a U-Boot script (for use with the source command).
+    The image to use when loading a :index:`U-Boot` script (for use with the source command).

 compatible
-    The root compatible string of the U-Boot device tree that this configuration shall automatically match when CONFIG_FIT_BEST_MATCH is enabled.
+    The root compatible string of the U-Boot device tree that this configuration shall automatically match when
+    :index:`CONFIG_FIT_BEST_MATCH` is
+    enabled.
 If this property is not provided, the compatible string will be extracted from the fdt blob instead.
 This is only possible if the fdt is not compressed, so images with compressed fdts that want to use compatible string matching must always provide this property.

-The FDT blob is required to properly boot FDT based kernel, so the minimal configuration for 2.6 FDT kernel is (kernel, fdt) pair.
+The FDT blob is required to properly boot FDT-based kernel, so the minimal configuration for 2.6 FDT kernel is (kernel, fdt) pair.

 Older, 2.4 kernel and 2.6 non-FDT kernel do not use FDT blob, in such cases